niteshwaghmare/BrushUpNotes/ReactJS.md

 > **Pro Tip: ** It is good idea to ensure that all the childern components are also pure to avoid unexpected behaviour.

-It never mutate the stare.
+It never mutate the state.
 Always return a new object that reflects the new state.

 ## Are React functional components pure?